Guiding Eyes for the Blind: Multi-generational fostering

-Formal Training
+Formal training

-After a dog reaches 13–18 months, they are then returned to Guiding Eyes for an In For Training (IFT) test.
+After a dog reaches 13–18 months, they are returned to Guiding Eyes for an In For Training (IFT) test.
 This test provides information on how well the dog handles stress without a familiar person to support them.
-Dogs able to pass their IFT are adaptable to different situations, and are confident and relaxed even though they are in an unfamiliar environment.
-If a dog does not do well on their IFT, as well as if they have had a history of consistent insecurities or poor adaptability with their raisers, they are usually released at this point.
-Other dogs that pass and show promise are often either re-evaluated or start with the training program.
+If a dog does not do well on their IFT or if they have had a history of consistent insecurities or poor adaptability with their raisers, they are usually released from the program at this point.
+Other dogs that pass and show promise are either often re-evaluated or start with the training program.
 Other dogs will join the Guiding Eyes breeding colony, and become parents to future generations of Guiding Eyes dogs.

 It takes roughly four months to train a guide dog, with an additional month to train the new owner with the dog.
-During this time, dogs increase their command vocabulary from the basic "come", "sit", "stay" that they learned with their raiser to more advanced commands such as "find the crossing" and "find the door".
-The reason for this type of training is for the dog to be able to use his/her initiative instead of direct obedience.
-Guiding Eyes does not want dogs that obey no matter what.
-They want dogs that obey, as long as it keeps both the owner and the dog out of danger.
-Most of the formal training is done in the natural environment like quiet suburb as well as busy streets and rural areas.
+During this time, dogs increase their command vocabulary with more advanced commands such as "find the crossing" and "find the door".
+The reason for this type of training is for the dog to be able to use their initiative instead of direct obedience.
+Most of the formal training is done in day-to-day environments like suburbs, busy streets, and rural areas.
 The only artificial methods of training involve obstacles and traffic work.
-The dog learns how to travel to the left and to the right of the object with a preference that the unit (dog and handler) travel to the right so that the dog is between the obstacle and the owner.
-At this point of training, the dog is in a full harness.

-In addition to working on obstacles, there is also traffic work, which tends to be the most complicated part of the dog's training.
-One of the main reasons for this is because at this point, the dog needs to learn how to disobey a command if it is unsafe to follow the instructions it is given.
+The dog learns how to travel to the left and to the right of the obstacles, with a preference that the unit (dog and handler) travel to the right so that the dog is between the obstacle and the owner.
+At this point in training, the dog is in a full harness.In addition to working on obstacles, there is also traffic work.
 First, a dog learns to stop at all intersections.
-The handler then listens whether it is safe to cross or not before giving the command.
+The handler then listens whether it is safe to cross or not before giving the command to proceed.
 However, if a car is coming, the dog will disobey the command and wait for the road to be clear before crossing.
-To ensure that the training is complete, the handler will often go through the process with the dog with a blindfold on to make sure that the dog is really ready for their new handler.
+To ensure that the training is complete, the handler will often go through the process with the dog wearing a blindfold to make sure that the dog is prepared for their new handler.